t00sh/rop-tool/README.md

 * rop-tool gadget ./program -f att -a

-Search in RAW file (not supported format)
+Search in RAW x86 file

-* rop-tool gadget ./program -r
+* rop-tool gadget ./program -A x86

 Search a "splitted" string in the binary